 What is an inter-community business?

-An inter-community business is defined as a business that performs a service in more than one community by moving from client to client rather than having a client come to a fixed place of business.
-Such a business may or may not have a storefront or physical location in a community.
+An inter-community business is defined as a business that performs a service in more than one community by moving from client to client.
 This includes but is not limited to trades, plumbers, electricians, cleaning services, pest control or other similar businesses.
 An inter-community business does not include businesses selling goods or services from fixed or semi fixed locations where customers come to them.
 Examples of excluded businesses include fruit stands, roadside vehicle vendors, mobile stores, flea markets, concession stands, trade shows and cannabis trade.

 An inter-community business licence is valid for the same term as the regular business licence issued by the community from which the inter-community business licence is purchased.
 A business holding an inter-community business licence must comply with all bylaws and regulations of each community in which they operate.